 - Fan Disservice: The elderly Gregory is given a Shirtless Scene while lying half naked in bed.

 - The Friend Nobody Likes: He's technically an ally to Alexandria, but no one particularly likes or respects him.
-Rick clearly sees Jesus as the true representative of the Hilltop.
+Rick (and Richard from the Kingdom) clearly sees Jesus as the true representative of the Hilltop.

-- Green-Eyed Monster: It isn't exactly subtle at how envious he is towards Maggie being viewed as the colony's noble leader instead of him.
+- Green-Eyed Monster: He isn't exactly subtle at how envious he is towards Maggie being viewed as the colony's noble leader instead of him.

-- Hate Sink: In his first episode he quickly establishes himself as slimy, smug, and an unhelpful thorn in the side for the group.
+- Hate Sink: In his first episode he quickly establishes himself as a slimy, smug, whiny tyrant and an unhelpful thorn in the heroes' side.
 It only gets worse from there.
 Xander Berkeley's occasionally hilarious performance makes him slightly more tolerable than his comic book counterpart, though.

 - Heroic Wannabe: Gregory deludes himself into believing that he's a great leader who has brought peace for his community, when in reality he's a Dirty Coward begging Negan to spare him.